 Grocery Store Layout

 You’ll notice that the more common “staple” items are placed around the perimeter of the store, like dairy, meat, deli, bread, and produce.
 Stores are designed this way to prompt you to walk across and/or around the entire store to find the things you need.
 Why?
 So that you will find additional “extra” items along the way.
 Those lie in the grey areas on the map.
 Here is where you’ll find things like cereal, juice, chips, snacks, soda, canned goods, and everything else.
+But buying extra things can derail your debt management progress.
+Avoid if you’re trying not to overspend!

 It’s rare that you’ll be able to avoid the grey areas altogether.
 You’re bound to have something on your list in that section.
 The key is to stick to the outer edges as much as possible, and don’t linger or browse in the middle aisles.
 That’s how you wind up placing extra items in your cart, and increasing your grocery bill.
 Stick to your list and you should be fine.